 Wisconsin Speech Pathology State License Guide

 SLP state licensure in Wisconsin allows speech language pathologists to evaluate and treat speech language disorders.
-Licensure applicants must first meet several prerequisites, including completing a graduate degree and clinical practicum.
-This guide covers the licensing, continuing education requirements and state-level contact information.
+Licensure applicants must first meet several prerequisites, including completing a graduate degree and a clinical practicum.
+This guide covers the licensing, continuing education requirements, and state-level contact information.

 Summary of Wisconsin Speech Pathology State License Requirements

-Wisconsin speech pathology licensure requires candidates to earn a master’s in speech pathology, complete a supervised clinical practicum and a postgraduate speech pathology clinical fellowship.
+Wisconsin speech-language pathology licensure requires candidates to earn a master’s in speech pathology, a supervised clinical practicum, and completion of a postgraduate clinical fellowship under a Wisconsin temporary license.

 The Wisconsin Hearing and Speech Examining Board may permit graduate work or training it considers equivalent to its SLP licensing requirements.
-Candidates need to pass a national exam and may need to verify clinical competence in speech-language pathology certification.
+Candidates must meet Wisconsin’s examination requirement, and applicants who hold ASHA CCC-SLP may submit ASHA certification verification as supporting documentation through the LicensE application.

 Speech Pathology Initial Licensure for Wisconsin